ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

   * do not let 'SoC temperature' exceed 80°C (naively assuming that 'SoC temperature' can be determined by [collecting the value of each temperature sensor with 'SOC' in its name and calculating an average value from them](https://github.com/ThomasKaiser/Check_MK/blob/2b8139bd48f94219a441e879490354fd636973f9/agents/check_mk_agent.macosx#L419-L423))
   * do not let temperature of a single thermal sensor exceed 95°C (this seems to affect the power management unit only right now, especially the `pACC MTR Temp` sensors)
   * On the MacBook Pro activate the fan on inaudible and fairly low speeds as soon as SoC temperature hits 60°C and increase rpm only later to fulfil first two rules.
-Same *might* apply to the Mac Mini (not tested since we missed the chance to also order an Mini).
+Same *might* apply to the Mac Mini (not tested since we missed the chance to also order a Mini).

 ![](../media/M1-mbp-sensors-oberview.png)